 The preliminary valuations were based on the information that was available through the filing date of this Quarterly Report on Form 10-Q that existed as of the Effective Date and the expectations and assumptions that have been deemed reasonable by the Company's management.
-The size and breadth of the Atotech Acquisition may necessitate the use of this one-year measurement period to adequately analyze and assess a number of the factors used in establishing the fair value of certain tangible and intangible assets acquired and liabilities assumed as of the Effective Date and the related tax impacts of any changes made.
-The Company is still evaluating the tax impact of the assets acquired and liabilities assumed.
-Any potential adjustments made could be material in relation to the preliminary values presented above.
+The size and breadth of the Atotech Acquisition will necessitate the use of this one-year measurement period to adequately analyze and assess a number of the factors used in establishing the fair value of certain tangible and intangible assets acquired and liabilities assumed as of the Effective Date and the related tax impacts of any changes made.
+The Company is still evaluating the legal entity allocation and related tax impacts of the assets acquired and liabilities assumed.
+Any potential adjustments made could be material in relation to the preliminary values presented.